 Bustarfell turf house was a stately manor and is now a museum

-The turf houses need constant upkeep as they are made of turf and rocks, so we are grateful for the few turf houses which are left in Iceland, as it is not easy maintaining them.
+Turf houses need constant upkeep because they are made of turf and rocks, so we are grateful for the few that remain in Iceland, as maintaining them is not easy.

-People lived in the turf houses at Bustarfell from 1770-1966, and the same family has lived here at Bustarfell since 1532.
+People lived in the turf houses at Bustarfell from 1770 to 1966, and the same family has lived here at Bustarfell since 1532.

 There is folklore about elves connected to a large rock on this land: the Sheriff's Wife and the Elf-Woman in labour - Icelandic folklore.